SAP-samples/btp-developer-guide-cap/documentation/saas/enable-mtx/3-subscribe-mtx.md

 # Subscribe Tenants to the Application Locally

-1. Subscribe to the first tenant locally by using the following command:
+1. Subscribe to the first tenant locally by using the following command at root of the project:

   ```shell
   cds subscribe t1 --to http://localhost:4005 -u yves: